the Author, Jamie King

 no future.
 Later

 Later, Jamie came to borrow money for some college courses.
-Alan
+My friend

 had shown me a newspaper clipping about the Veterinarian Technician School in nearby